 Enthusiasm for the Crusade spread to Scotland, England, Castile in Spain, and Scandinavia.
-Before the Pope could organize his crusade, enthusiastic crowds of peasants began marching in the direction of the Holy Land.
+In April 1096, Before the Pope could organize his crusade, enthusiastic crowds of peasants began marching in the direction of the Holy Land.
 Many had sold their land to pay their way.
 Some of them brought fool with them, but some pillaging took place.
 Many did not reach Constantinople – the major city on route to the Holy Land.
 To prevent looting, officials at Constantinople rushed the Crusaders out of town and into Asia Minor, where they were exposed to attack by the Turks.

 Crusaders passing through some European towns sought contributions from Jews.
 Jews were attacked and murdered.
 At Metz (in France) in early May 1096, some Jews who refused to be baptized were murdered.
-At Speyer (aside the Rhine River) thirteen Jews were killed.
+At Speyer (along the Rhine River) thirteen Jews were killed.
 There a Catholic bishop, John, gathered the Jews under his protection, and it is said that anyone he could catch who had killed Jews would be punished by having their hands cut off.
-Later that month at Worms (also on the Rhine) perhaps 500 or more Jews were killed after Crusaders broke into the Episcopal palace where the Jews had taken refuge.
+Later that month at Worms (also on the Rhine) perhaps 500 or more Jews were killed after Crusaders broke into the Episcopal palace they had taken refuge.
 Another massacre occurred along the Rhine at Mainz.
 And more were killed at Cologne.

 The cry of the Crusaders on their way to liberate the Holy Land was "God wills it!"
 They arrived at Jerusalem on June 7, 1099, and they managed to penetrate the city's walls in mid-July.
 They seized gold, silver, horses and mules and invaded houses in search of loot.
-Filled with passion and convinced they were fighting the devil, they cut down all before them.
-In the Holy Land were many Jews, and the knights lumped the Jews with the Muslims as their enemy, holding to the idea that the Jews had killed Christ.
+Filled with passion and convinced they were fighting the devil, they have been described as cutting down all before them.
+In the Holy Land were many Jews, and the knights lumped the Jews together with the Muslims as their enemy, holding to the idea that the Jews had killed Christ.
 Jews who took refuge in Jerusalem's main synagogue were burned to death.
 The First Crusade conquered Jerusalem in the year 1099.
 Some Crusaders were sickened and shamed by the brutality.
 (See "The Crusades" at jewishencylopedia.com.)

 The purpose of the Crusade according to Pope Urban had been to reclaim the Holy Land and to "destroy that vile race from the lands of our friends" (Constantinople's territory).
 He had added that "Christ commands it."

 Copyright © 2017 by Frank E. Smitha.
 All rights reserved.